 There are so many ways to make our Lightroom life a little bit easier if you know where to look.
-Don’t be afraid to explore the space when you’re editing and find out all the little treasures Lightroom Classic CC has to offer.
+Don’t be afraid to explore the space when you’re editing and find out all the little treasures this powerful software has to offer.

-Lightroom Mastery will show you how to use Lightroom Classic CC to its full potential; not by droning repetitions of someone else’s editing style, but through teaching you the basic premises of the software using easy to understand, real-world language that will unlock your potential for learning.
+Lightroom Mastery shows you how to use Lightroom to its full potential; not by droning repetitions of someone else’s editing style, but through teaching you the basic premises of the software using easy-to-understand, real-world language that will unlock your potential for learning.

 It’s also kept updated with every new release of Lightroom, so it’s perfect to keep your finger on the pulse of all the latest features.

 More Lightroom Tips Coming Soon!